goldsolace/COMP3260_Assignment2/README.md

 on plaintexts that differ by 1 bit by altering the inclusion of certain operations in the rounds.

 ## Compilation
-javac Application.java
+"javac Application.java"

 ## Execution
-Call java Application to run the program.
-Command lines arguments are optional and if they are excluded then you will be prompted by a couple dialogs to choose mode and file
+"java Application" to run the program.
+Command lines arguments are optional and if they are excluded then you will be prompted by a couple dialogs to choose mode and  input file.
+No output file is required as an input.
+The output of execution will be printed to standard output and to a file named "input_filname_output.txt".

 ### Command Line Args
-<executable name> --encrypt <input filename> <output filename>
+--encrypt input_filename
 for encryption.

-<executable name> --decrypt <input filename> <output filename>
+--decrypt input_filename
 for decryption.

 ***Examples***

 "java Application --encrypt Example.txt"
-"java Application -decrypt C:/Users/Name/Documents/Example.dat"
+"java Application --decrypt C:/Users/Name/Documents/Example.dat"

 ## Sources
 * Federal Information Processing Standards Publication 197, Announcing the ADVANCED ENCRYPTION STANDARD (AES)